swift-server/swift-aws-lambda-runtime/readme.md

 - Ensure you have the Swift 6.x toolchain installed.
 You can [install Swift toolchains](https://www.swift.org/install/macos/) from Swift.org

-- When developing on macOs, be sure you are using macOS 15 (Sequoia) or more recent.
+- When developing on macOs, be sure you use macOS 15 (Sequoia) or a more recent macOS version.

 - To build and archive the package for AWS Lambda, you need to [install docker](https://docs.docker.com/desktop/install/mac-install/).